 9405.4.2 Draft curtain location and depth.
-The maximum area protected by draft curtains shall not exceed 2,000 square feet (186 m2) or two slips or berths, whichever is smaller.
+The maximum area protected by draft curtains shall not exceed 2,000 sq. ft.
+(186 m2) or two slips or berths, whichever is smaller.
 Draft curtains shall not extend past the piling line.
 Draft curtains shall have a minimum depth of 2 feet (609 mm) below the lower edge of the roof and shall not extend closer than 8 feet (2438 mm) to the walking surface on the pier.

 9405.5 Fire department connections.
-Standpipe and sprinkler systems shall be equipped with not less than one two-way 2/2-inch (64 mm) fire department connection (FDC), which shall be readily visible and located at the fire apparatus access road or other approved location.
-The FDC for Class I standpipe systems may be located at the shore end of the pier, wharf, or float if the distance between the fire apparatus access road and FDC is less than 150 feet (45 720 mm).
-See also Section 9404.3, Fire hydrants.
+Standpipe and sprinkler systems shall be equipped with not less than one twoway 2 1/2-inch (64 mm) fire department connection (FDC), which shall be readily visible and located at the fire apparatus access road or other approved location.
+The FDC for class I standpipe systems may be located at the shore end of the pier, wharf, or float if the distance between the fire apparatus access road and FDC is less than 150 feet (45,720 mm).
+See also SFC 9404.3 Fire hydrants.